davidtchiu/davidtchiu.github.io/teaching/cs498/syllabus.md

 - Evaluate project feasibility, identifying risks, scope boundaries, and a minimal viable approach.
 - Design a high-level system architecture with key components, data structures, and dependencies.
 - Develop a realistic project plan including milestones, timelines, and evaluation approaches.

-Communicate technical proposals effectively through written reports and oral presentations.
+- Communicate technical proposals effectively through written reports and oral presentations.

+#### Grading Policy
+This course is graded as pass/fail.
+A passing grade requires completion of the following elements.
+- Initial Project document, including the following sections:
+    - Group Membership
+    - Problem Statement
+    - Background and Related Work
+- Feasibility Analysis
+- Design Document
+- Project Management Plan and Timeline
+- Presentation to Faculty

 #### 1. Project Topic + Problem Statement (Weeks 1-3)
 A short document that:
 - Identifies group members, if applicable